iPhone Overheating: Why It Happens and How to Cool It Down

 1. Go to Settings → Privacy & Security → Location Services.

-2. Change any app showing “Always” to While Using the App unless you have a specific reason (Find My, emergency SOS apps).
+2. Change any app showing “Always” to While Using the App, unless you have a specific reason such as Find My or an emergency SOS app.

-3. Disable Precise Location for apps that don’t need an exact position — weather and shopping apps work fine with approximate location.
+3. Disable Precise Location for apps that do not need an exact position — weather and shopping apps work fine with approximate location.

-With Background App Refresh active for many apps, your iPhone constantly fetches data — taxing the processor and network radio even when the screen is off.
+If many apps have Background App Refresh enabled, your iPhone constantly fetches data and taxes the processor and network radio even when the screen is off.
+Trimming the list is one of the most reliable cooling fixes I recommend.

 How to fix it